myschoolstory/LoveHeart/README.md

 ## Links
 COMING SOON!!!

+## Releases
+There will be no official release for version 0.0.2.
+However, we are working on an update to make links one-use - so that if you have a pesky parent or heavy usage restriction protocols they can't access the link by checking their internet logs.

 ## Issues
 If you need another link, [email me](mailto:namelessonbandlab@outlook.com).
 We refuse to be blocked by censors.